doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Enable **Harder Barter like merchants buying prices reduction**: 2.
 Medium
 ### **Accidental Theft Protection**
 - Blacklist: select the "Books" filter and click "filter all" in the right pane (this will allow you to read owned books without toggling sneak first).
-	- You may also want to blacklist "Doors" if you haven't installed Ownership Overhaul
+- Select the "Doors" filter and click "filter all" in the right pane (this is largely a preecaution, since Ownership Overhaul should fix all vanilla game door ownership)
 ### **AURA**
 - General Tab
 	- No: Enable UI Module